missionpinball/mpf/README.md

 Authors & Contributing
 ----------------------
-MPF is a labor of love awesome pinball-loving people.
+MPF is a labor of love created by awesome pinball-loving people.
 There's a list of authors in the AUTHORS file.
 We'd love for you to join us!
 Even if you don't know Python well, you can help improve the documentation or write how to guides.
 Drop us a line in the forum, or make a change and submit a pull request!
 More info [here](http://docs.missionpinball.org/en/stable/contribute/).